The deadlift exercise is the best exercise of all time. After reading these 55 reasons why, you won't be able to debate it.

-2. Most back pain also comes from weak spinal erectors that cannot maintain a specific position.
+2. Back pain can also come from weak spinal erectors that cannot maintain a specific position.
 Deadlifts train the spine to remain stable while exposed to stupidly high shear forces, and thus making you Superman.

 7. Deadlifts are a total body exercise, working muscles from your toenails to your hair follicles.